Victim Support moves on donation from far-right group originally offered by alleged Christchurch gunman

 After receiving the donation from the alleged gunman, Sellner told him if he was ever in Vienna, the pair should meet for a "coffee or beer".

-"The same goes for you if you ever come to Australia or New Zealand," Newshub reported the alleged gunman told Sellner in a reply email.
+"The same goes for you if you ever come to Australia or New Zealand," the alleged gunman told Sellner in a reply email.

 "We have people in both countries that would happily host you in their homes."